mvolkmann/blog/src/terminal-ide.md

 Microsoft invented the {% aTargetBlank "https://microsoft.github.io/language-server-protocol/", "LSP" %}
-in order to provided better support for TypeScript in VS Code.
+in order to provide better support for TypeScript in VS Code.
 LSP is an open protocol that anyone can implement.

 An LSP client sends source code to an LSP server.